front-end-intermediate/ExpressJSReact-retired/readme.md

 }

 export default App;
 ```

 ## react-icons

-npm install react-icons and use them in the maintainance interface
+npm install react-icons and use them in the maintenance interface

 ```js
 import React, { Component } from 'react';